TritonDataCenter/rfd/rfd/0026/README.md

 Making NFS volumes available on non-fabric networks would, without the ability for users to set firewall rules, potentially make them reachable by other users.

+## Snapshots (Snapshots milestone)

+### Use case

+Triton users need to be able to snapshot the content of their shared volumes, and roll back to any of these snapshots at any time.
+The typical use case that needs to be supported is a user who needs to be able to make changes to the data in a shared volume while being able to roll back to a known snapshot.
+Snapshot backups are out of scope.

+### Implementation

+Shared volumes' user data is stored in a delegated dataset.
+This gives the nice property of being able to update the underlying zone's software (such as the NFS server) without having to recreate the shared volume.

+Snapshotting a shared volume involves snapshotting only the delegated dataset that contains the actual user data, not the whole root filesystem of the underlying zone.

+Snapshotting a shared volume is done by using VOLAPI's [`CreateVolumeSnapshot` endpoint](#createvolumesnapshot-post-volumesvolume-uuidsnapshot).
+See the section about [REST APIs changes](#rest-apis) for more details on APIs that allow users to manage volume snapshots.

+#### Limits

+As snapshots consume storage space even if no file is present in the delegated dataset, limiting the number of snapshots that a user can create may be needed.
+This limit could be implemented at various levels:

+* In the Shared Volume API (VOLAPI): VOLAPI could maintain a count of how many snapshots of a given volume exist and a maximum number of snapshots, and send a request error right away without even reaching the compute node to try and create a new snapshot.

+* At the zfs level: snapshotting operation results would bubble up to VOLAPI, which would result in a request error in case of a failure.

 ## REST APIs

 Several existing APIs are directly involved when manipulating shared volumes: